organisciak/dissertation/document/5_design_objective.md

    Teaching workers by reinforcing their successes and failures might also have an effect.
  - _Self-confidence and decisiveness_.
 Contributors or workers that second-guess themselves more often may be less internally consistent.
  - _Attentiveness and fatigue_.
 Environmental distractions or fatigue can change how consistently a task is completed.
-The microtasking design pattern in paid crowdsourcing is meant to negate some of the fatigue seen in traditional classification labour, but there is no way to anticipate other outside factors, such has how many tasks from other requesters were completed.
+The microtasking design pattern in paid crowdsourcing is meant to negate some of the fatigue seen in traditional classification labour, but there is no way to anticipate other outside factors, such has how many tasks from other directors were completed.
 It is possible to affect attentiveness and fatigue within a task, however, with higher- or lower-effort tasks.
  - _Perceived importance of task_.
 The perceived importance of a task might affect some other factors, such as attentiveness or self-confidence.
  - _Time spent on each task_.
 The time spent on a task does not always translate to an indicator or quality, but might encourage greater numbers of contributions or more decisive contributions when controlled.